Spatiotemporal spectral transfers in fluid dynamics: Spectral transfers for general system

 The resulting Eq.~\ref{eq:imag_balance} resembles an energy budget and has been used in several other papers \cite{sheng1980, Elipot2009}.
 However, the right-hand-side of Eq.~\ref{eq:imag_balance} does not say anything about the transfer of energy in spectral space.
 We will show in Appendix~\ref{app:phase} that it instead tells us about the phase dynamics of the time series of $g$.
 Our above usage of the Fourier transform, which resembles the derivation of a spatial-spectral transfers, cannot in general be used for practical applications for several reasons.

-One of the issues is that the Fourier transform is only defined for functions that decay to zero sufficiently rapidly as $t\rightarrow\pm\infty$.
+One such reason is that the Fourier transform is only defined for functions that decay to zero sufficiently rapidly as $t\rightarrow\pm\infty$.
 Time series from data or simulation do not necessarily explicitly decay to zero during the timescales of observation.
+While periodic boundary conditions can be used to study spatial scales of turbulent dynamics, no such approximation exists in time.
 This issue also applies to calculating the Fourier transforms of the autocorrelation function of $g(\bx,t)$ to exploit the Wiener-Khinchin theorem using the method of \citet{Chiu1970}.
 A Fourier transform of data that is not set to zero at the beginning and the end of the time window of observation will have ringing that will obscure the true spectral behavior of a function.

 Furthermore, we are often interested in time series that are not statistically stationary in time.
 This usually manifests as a time signal having a time average over a finite window that changes significantly in time.
-Such time signals will have a periodic component and a trend.
+Such time signals can be decomposed into a periodic component and a time-varying trend.
 The Fourier transform of a time series that includes a trend can be corrupted due to potential aperiodicities.